Pairing Wine with Summer Fruits and Vegetables

 • Creamy cows’ milk cheeses may work best with fresh fruits, but aged sheep milk cheeses can work nicely, too, assuming they have not become too salty from long-term aging.
 Alas, goats milk cheeses almost never work (but they totally rock it with Sauvignon Blancs), even when made in an aged Gouda style.

-Pairing Summer Fruits and Vegetables with Cabernet Sauvignon Wine
+Pairing Summer Produce with Cabernet Sauvignon

 For more wine pairing suggestions, including How to Pair Wine with Heirloom Tomatoes, explore the entertaining page of our website.